aspose-words/Aspose.Words-API-References/english/nodejs-net/Aspose.Words.Saving/pdfsaveoptions/cacheBackgroundGraphics/_index.md

 ### Remarks

-Default value is ``True`` and background graphics are written to the PDF document as an xObject.
+Default value is ``true`` and background graphics are written to the PDF document as an xObject.

-When the value is ``False`` background graphics are not cached.
+When the value is ``false`` background graphics are not cached.

 Some shapes are not supported for caching(shapes with fields, bookmarks, HRefs).